Nathanwoodburn/handypedia/shaker.md

 # Shaker

 Shaker is a discord bot used to verify ownership of a Handshake domain.
+This bot is managed by [Nathan.Woodburn/](/directors/nathanwoodburn) so please contact him if the bot has any issues.

 ## How to use
 1. Run `/verify` and enter your domain